The Hexagon: An Exploration Tool

 Theory of Change

-Seeking Safety can be explained by the Behaviour Change Wheel model which proposes that changing capability, opportunities and motivation relating to behaviour(s) can result in changes to incidences of that behaviour.
-Seeking Safety therefore equips individuals with a range of techniques that help them consider the things that need to change and facilitate the desired behavioural transformation.
+Seeking Safety can be explained by the Behaviour Change Wheel model, which proposes that changing capability, opportunity, and motivation related to behaviour can result in changes in its frequency.
+Seeking Safety therefore equips individuals with a range of techniques to help them identify required changes and facilitate desired behavioural transformation.

-Research Design & Number of Studies
+Research Design and Number of Studies

-Adult outcomes
+Adult Outcomes

 - Significant reduction in PTSD symptoms at endpoint for single and multiple incident traumas (1)